-Engine can run on regular fuel.
-Usage isn’t limited by the requirement of high-octane petrol, which isn’t easily available in India.
+Its engine can run on regular fuel, a major boon since usage isn’t limited by the requirement of high-octane petrol, which is not easily available in India

-Ride quality is comfortable for a performance car.
-137mm ground clearance is also good for a car in this segment and it can get past most big speed breakers/bad roads without scraping the underbelly.
+Relatively healthy 137mm ground clearance helps it get past most big speed breakers/bad roads without scraping the underbelly

 Stand Out Features